The Tests & Quizzes Tool

 - Enter the "Question Text."
 For example: "What color is the sky on a cloudless day at the equator?"

-- Select the "Correct Answer" in the radio button next to the correct answer.
+- Select the "Correct Answer" radio button next to the correct answer.

 - Click "Save" when finished.

 - Continue to add questions to your exam.
 Note: you can leave and come back to your assessment draft at any time.

 - When you have finished adding questions, select "Settings."
 Note: If you'd like to learn more, please see our detailed guides and notes on assessment settings.

 - Submissions: Set the number of submissions allowed (e.g. 1).